 Receiving VA Disability Benefits for PTSD and Alcoholism

-It is a common misconception that a veteran can't receive disability benefits for substance abuse.
+It is a common misconception that a veteran can't receive disability benefits for conditions connected to substance abuse.
 The VA will not allow a direct service connection for substance abuse, but you can receive a secondary service connection if you can show that your addiction developed as the result of a service-connected disability such as PTSD.
+While you won't receive separate compensation for substance abuse if you are already receiving compensation for PTSD (or another mental health condition), you can receive compensation for conditions that often stem from alcoholism, such as liver disease.

 Statements from family and friends who knew you before and after your military service play a vital role in this type of disability claim.
 Showing that you either did not drink or only drank a minimal amount of alcohol before your service supports the claim that your addiction is related to your PTSD stressor.

-The office of Sean Kendall, Attorney-at-Law, has helped a number of Veterans with PTSD receive compensation for their alcoholism.
+The office of Sean Kendall, Attorney-at-Law, has helped a number of Veterans with PTSD receive compensation for conditions that are caused by their alcoholism.
 For example, we helped Navy Veteran Clarence get Total Disability Individual Unemployability (TDIU) benefits approved after he was unable to continue working as a pastor due to his service-connected psychiatric disorder, PTSD, major depression, and alcohol abuse.

 If you're having trouble accessing your VA disability benefits, our Veteran's benefits attorneys can help.
 Call today to schedule a free, no-obligation initial consultation.